vrundabhattbhatt/GestureRecognition_CaseStudy/README.md

 It contains the jupyter notebook with CNN  followed by RNN Architecture and keras model file for same having train accuracy 99.60%, and validation accuracy 100.00%
 2) Conv3D:
 It contains the jupyter notebook with convoluton 3D architecture and keras model file for same having train accuracy 89.42%, and validation accuracy 86.67%

+# Note:
+the dataset was provided by institute.
+Hence, i cannot share it here.
+But you can try this notebooks with any dataset that having criteria listed below:
+1. Each video is a sequence of 30 frames (or images).
+2.	all images in a particular video subfolder have the same dimensions
+3.	different videos may have different dimensions.
+Specifically, videos have two types of dimensions - either 360x360 or 120x160
+4. There are two csv(one for train, one for validation) files having path of videos

+I downloaded data from [here](https://drive.google.com/file/d/1ehyrYBQ5rbQQe6yL4XbLWe3FMvuVUGiL/view).